KohakuBlueleaf/LyCORIS/docs/Guidelines.md

 For further details you can refer to our paper: [Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation](https://arxiv.org/abs/2309.14859)

+Check also [Resources](Resources.md) to learn more about Stable Diffusion fine-tuning

 ### Summary table

 To be taken with a grain of salt